WKNE

 WKNE (103.7 FM, "103.7 KNE-FM") is a radio station licensed to serve Keene, New Hampshire.
-The station is owned by Saga Communications (which operates it as part of its Monadnock Radio Group) and licensed to Saga Communications of New England, LLC.
+The station is owned by Saga Communications (which operates it as part of its Monadnock Broadcasting Group) and licensed to Saga Communications of New England, LLC.
 It airs a hot adult contemporary music format.
 WKNE transmits in HD Digital.

 The station has been assigned the WKNE call sign by the Federal Communications Commission since January 21, 2003.
 Prior to that it held the WKNE-FM call sign since May 1985 (and prior to 1974), and WNBX-FM from 1974 to 1985.